DS4200-Fall21-Sec02/hw-03-practice-d3-team-team/README.md

 # Practice D3

 This repository is your starting point for Task 3 in hw-03.
 Assignment details and instructions are below.

-Link to your GitHub pages website: `[insert your *clickable* hyperlink here]`
+Link to your GitHub pages website: `https://github.com/DS4200-Fall21-Sec02/hw-03-practice-d3-team-team`

 # Aim of the assignment

 The purpose of this assignment is to practice making D3 charts.
 You will create two custom carts: a bar chart and a line chart.

 # Instructions
 Please look through **all** the materials below before starting.
 This will ensure you understand the setup instructions; how to run, organize, and submit your code; and requirements for the visualizations you build.